-Research, design projects, and internships give WashU engineers the opportunity to blend theory and practice, develop team skills, and even earn a salary at local companies, such as Boeing, MasterCard, Monsanto, and Answers™, through internships, co-ops, and student projects.
+Research, design projects, and internships give WashU engineers the opportunity to blend theory and practice, develop team skills, and even earn a salary at local companies, such as Boeing, MasterCard, and Bayer, through internships, co-ops, and student projects.

 As an undergraduate student, you can work side-by-side in the lab with some of the best faculty in engineering, medicine, and the sciences to solve problems, take entire courses focused on design, or create your own prototypes in our maker spaces and machine shop.
 You also can work with students from across WashU, including the medical school, through Sling Health, a student-runbioengineering design incubator that solves health care problems.